UummProject/uumm-prototype/support/Broken meritocracy.md

 An alternative approach is to use a trusted third party to provide the required metric.
 Just by digitally signing the required data, we can have a full bridge to the none-decentralized world.

 ### Subjective reputation
 In general, when we talk about reputation, we refer to _subjective_ reputation.
 How does an entity _feel_ about something?
+This means that not all the entities may feel the same way.

-The fact that it is _subjective_ doesn't mean it can't be useful.
+But the fact that it is _subjective_ doesn't mean it can't be useful.
 Like the above, participants just need to agree what entity will be used to digitally sign the reputation metric.

 ## Tokenization solution
 There is no need to explain how good smart-contracts are for creating tokens.

 A smart contract can validate the necessary metrics, compute them and generate a none-exchangeable token that represents the merit of an entity.

-If a system can migrate or upgrade the token, we now can tweak the system goals in real time.
+If a system can migrate or upgrade the token, we can tweak the system goals in real time.

 Now we can use this token to represent voting rights.

 # Conclusion
 Different systems need different capacities to make decisions.